 The ultimate goal is to meet the Grand Challenge: earn a composite score of 4.0 or higher (out of 5) from a panel of judges, and have those judges find that at least two-thirds of their conversations with the socialbot in the final round of judging remain coherent and engaging for 20 minutes.
 The first team to meet the Grand Challenge will win a $1 million research grant for their university.

 Updates to this year’s competition

-This will be the first iteration of the SocialBot Grand Challenge to incorporate multimodal (voice and vision) customer experiences.
-In addition to verbal conversations, customers with Echo screen devices or a Fire TV may be presented with images or text on screen that enhance the conversational experience.
-Teams will have the opportunity to improve their customer interactions by including additional text and images that provide more diverse and meaningful information.
+As noted above, this is the first iteration of the SocialBot Grand Challenge to incorporate multimodal customer experiences.
+In addition to verbal conversations, customers with Echo screen devices or a Fire TV may be presented with images or text that enhance the conversational experience.
+Teams have the opportunity to improve their customer interactions by including additional text and images that provide more diverse and meaningful information.

-This year there are two sets of awards: one set for overall performance and one set for scientific impact.
+This year there are also two sets of awards: one set for overall social interaction performance and one set for scientific innovation.
 Prizes for overall performance in the competition will be $250,000 for the first-place team, $50,000 for second, and $25,000 for third.

 A unique challenge

 The SocialBot Grand Challenge represents a unique opportunity for student researchers to experience and learn how their ideas work within a real-world environment.

 “We have learned that success requires researchers to create generalizable AI techniques and incorporate knowledge in appropriate and engaging ways,” Ghanadan said.
 “It also involves addressing open research problems in natural language understanding and multimodal language processing, contextual understanding, natural response generation, empathy, and commonsense reasoning, to understanding social norms, and dialogue management.”